 7. “Lollipop” by Chordettes

-The Chordettes are a singing quartet.
-They started their career in 1946, which lasted until 1963.
-Known for their pop music, their song “Lollipop” is one of the most popular songs by the band.
+Known for their pop music, the song “Lollipop” is one of the most popular songs by the band.
 As convinced as you may be that the singers are talking about lollipops, the lyrics tell a different story – they compare kissing to how we eat lollipops.
-Pretty creative for the times, weren’t they!
+It’s a pretty clever and creative way to talk about romance.

 8. “Candy Bling” by Mariah Carey

-Mariah Carey is another popular pop artist.
-She started her career in 1988 and spent the next three decades making music!
-“Candy Bling” tells the story about someone they miss, likely a significant other and they wish to have them back.
+“Candy Bling” is a heartfelt song about missing someone special, probably a romantic partner, and desperately wishing to have them back.
 She constantly compares the person she is talking about to candy, by saying “sweet like candy bling”.

 9. “I Want Candy” by Bow Wow Wow

-Bow Wow Wow is an English New Wave and Pop band.
-The group started in 1980 and thrived for over 40 years.
-The song “I Want Candy” is one of their most popular songs.
-It is basically about wanting someone as a lover and as the trend in most songs on this list, compared the feeling to that of wanting candy.
+Bow Wow Wow is an English New Wave and Pop band and the song “I Want Candy” is one of their most popular songs.
+It’s all about wanting someone you love really badly, and they compare that feeling to craving candy.

 10. “Lollipop Train” by The Grass Roots